shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

      ![](../images/az120-4ab-1.png)

 1. When *no storage mounted* is prompted, then select Show advanced settings and then select Use existing and choose **az12003a-dmz-RG** resource group.
-Then select Create new against Storage account and enter **cloudstore<inject key="DeploymentID" enableCopy="false"/>** as well as for File Share, select Create new and enter **blob** and then click on Create storage, and wait for the Azure Cloud Shell to initialize.
+Then select Create new against Storage account and enter **cloudstore <inject key="DeploymentID" enableCopy="false"/>** and for File Share, select Create new and enter **blob** and then click on Create storage, and wait for the Azure Cloud Shell to initialize.

      ![](../images/az120-4ab-2.png)